-Bags are a wise investment.
-This is the belief of many women who love collecting designer bags.
+Bags are a wise investment, is the belief of many women who love collecting designer bags.
 This is true because bags are less tied to trends than shoes or clothes, and they keep their value over time.
-That is, if you take good care of them!.
+That is if you take good care of them!

 So how do you take care of your classic, expensive, and stylish bags?
-Look no further, these handbag care tips will help you ensure your investment will last, and your bags stay beautiful all year long.
+Look no further.
+These handbag care tips will help ensure your investment will last and that your bags stay beautiful all year long.

 Cleaning Your Leather Bag

-These are the simple steps you can make in cleaning your investment bags to keep them cleaned at home clean and in shape.
-One important thing to remember in cleaning your leather bags is; don't use ammonia or bleach-based cleaner because they can damage the surface.
+These are the simple steps you can make in cleaning your investment bags to keep them clean at home and in shape.
+One important thing to remember in cleaning your leather bags is don't use ammonia or bleach-based cleaner because they can damage the surface.

-2. Mix a warm water and dish soap solution, dip a soft cloth, and wring out the excess water.
+- Mix warm water and dish soap solution, dip a soft cloth, and wring out the excess water.

-5. Dry with a clean cloth and leave it to dry for about 30 minutes.
-Don't speed the process of drying by using hairdryers.
+- Dry with a clean cloth and leave it to dry for about 30 minutes.
+Don't speed up the process of drying by using hairdryers.
 These will damage the leather.
-If you are in a hurry, set your bag in front of a fan, the cool air will be less damaging to the bag than hot air.
+If you are in a hurry, set your bag in front of a fan.
+The cool air will be less damaging to the bag than hot air.

-6. Apply some protection cream to the bag once it is dry.
+- Apply some protection cream in the bag once it is dry.
 The protection cream will help keep the leather soft and supple.
-Use soft cloths in applying the cream and rub the cream on using circular motions.
+Use soft cloths to apply the cream and rub the cream on using circular motions.

-7. If you have a light-colored leather bag, repeat the protection cream process a couple of times to ensure that your bag is protected.
+- If you have a light-colored leather bag, repeat the protection cream process several times to ensure your bag is protected.